-CHARACTERISTIC GENERAL OBLIGATION BONDS LEASE-PURCHASE/FINANCING Project to be financed Restricted by Oregon Constitution and ORS 328.205 Broad authority under ORS 271.390 and 332.155 Authorization Board resolution with voter approval of bond levy Board resolution only Nature of debt service security Additional property taxes District's existing resources within general fund Lessor/Lessee required No Yes (also called lender and borrower) Refundable Yes Yes (No, if not certificated) Escrow Agent No Yes Paying Agent Yes No (Combined with escrow agent if certificated and not needed if not)
+J J S S S S S S S S S S CHARACTERISTIC GENERAL OBLIGATION BONDS LEASE-PURCHASE/FINANCING Project to be financed Restricted by Oregon Constitution and ORS 328.205 Broad authority under ORS 271.390 and 332.155 Authorization Board resolution with voter approval of bond levy Board resolution only Nature of debt service security Additional property taxes District's existing resources within general fund Lessor/Lessee required No Yes (also called lender and borrower) Refundable Yes Yes Escrow Agent No Yes Paying Agent Yes No (Combined with escrow agent if certificated and not needed if not)

-- cases, parameters such as maximum principal amount and interest rate may be set in the resolution with the actual amounts and rates set later by district staff in conjunction with the financing team. - ▶ A financing agreement is between the district as the lessee or borrower and the lessor or lender.
-The lessor/ lender may be a third-party financial institution, especially if the financing agreement is divided into FFCOs.
+A financing agreement is between the district as the lessee or borrower and the lessor or lender.
 The agreement may include language specifying the issuance of FFCOs and the use of an escrow agreement.
-The financing agreement incorporates terms established in the resolution and provides details of the property to be financed, payment schedules, security provisions and other matters. - The form of a financing agreement should always be subject to negotiation.
-A district should not execute any lease-purchase agreement without having it reviewed by special counsel. - An escrow agreement is required for a publicaly offered FFCO financing.
+The financing agreement incorporates terms established in the resolution and provides details of the property to be financed, payment schedules, security provisions and other matters.

+The form of a financing agreement should always be subject to negotiation.
+A district should not execute any lease-purchase agreement without having it reviewed by special counsel.

+An escrow agreement is required for a publicly offered FFCO financing.
 In addition to the basic resolution and the financing agreement, a FFCO issue usually requires the execution of an escrow agreement.
 The parties to this document are the district and the escrow agent.
 The escrow agreement usually is a separate document but may be combined with the financing agreement.